nix-community/developer-workshop/2023-11-report/index.md

 # Lightning talks

-At the beginning of each day we had guests highlighting recent topics from the ecosystem in brief talks.
+At the beginning of each day we had guests highlighting recent developments in the ecosystem in brief talks.

 On Saturday:
 - Alex (@ners) welcomed everyone and provided an overview of the two following days